addy-ai/langdrive/docs/gettingStarted.md

 If you would like to interact directly directly with our training endpoint you can call our hosted training image directly via the langdrive API.

 Endpoint: `POST https://api.langdrive.ai/train`

+You can test the quality of one of these models by visit the Langdrive [Playground](https://addy-ai.com/products/langdrive#playground)

 ### Request Body